gpanders/nvim-parinfer/README.md

 # nvim-parinfer

-**This plugin is in beta status and is not yet working as intended.**

 nvim-parinfer is a Neovim plugin that uses [Chris Oakman's][oakmac] [parinfer-lua][] to implement the [parinfer][] algorithm.
 Unlike [parinfer-rust][], it requires no external dependencies: simply install and go.